bvbohnen/x4-projects/Readme.md

 Return values will be in "event.param3".

 Commands:

-  - getRealTime (id)
+* getRealTime (id)
-    - Returns the current real time in seconds, as a long float.
+  - Returns the current real time in seconds, as alongfloat.
-    - Note: this is the number of seconds since the game was loaded, counting only time while the game has been active (eg. ignores time while minimized).
+  - Note: this is the number of seconds since the gamewasloaded, counting only time while the game has been active (eg. ignoretime while minimized).
   - Capture the time using event_ui_triggered.
-  - startTimer (id)
+* startTimer (id)
   - Starts a timer instance under "id".
   - If the timer didn't exist, it is created.
-  - stopTimer (id)
+* stopTimer (id)
   - Stops a timer instance.
-  - getTimer (id)
+* getTimer (id)
   - Returns the current time of the timer.
-    - Accumulated between all Start/Stop periods, and since the last Start.
+  - Accumulated between all Start/Stop periods, and sincthe last Start.
   - Capture the time using event_ui_triggered.
-  - resetTimer (id)
+* resetTimer (id)
   - Resets a timer to 0.
   - If the timer was started, it will keep running.
-  - printTimer (id)
+* printTimer (id)
   - Prints the time on the timer to the debug log.
-  - tic (id)
+* tic (id)
   - Starts a fresh timer at time 0.
   - Intended as a convenient 1-shot timing solution.
-  - toc (id)
+* toc (id)
-    - Stops the timer associated with tic, returns the time measured, and prints the time to the debug log.
+  - Stops the timer associated with tic, returns the timmeasured, and prints the time to the debug log.
-  - setAlarm (id:delay)
+* setAlarm (id:delay)
-    - Sets an alarm to fire after a certain delay, in seconds.
+  - Sets an alarm to fire after a certain delay,inseconds.
-    - Arguments are a concantenated string, colon separated.
+  - Arguments are a concantenated string, colonseparated.
   - Detect the alarm using event_ui_triggered.
-    - Returns the realtime the alarm was set for, for convenience in creating clocks or similar.
+  - Returns the realtime the alarm was set for,forconvenience in creating clocks or similar.
   - Note: precision based on game framerate.

-- Example: get real time.
+* Example: get real time.
   ```xml
   <cue name="Test" instantiate="true">
     <conditions>